 The more information you can include, the more accurate the matching will be by Facebook.

 With a Custom Audience Sync tool, you can make sure the leads that you acquire in your email list are automatically synced to your custom audiences (or vice versa, with Facebook’s extremely powerful Lead Ads).

 With AdEspresso’s Data Sync feature, you’ll never have to do a “manual upload” again!
 We have constantly updated custom audiences based on your email or customer lists!
 For more info, check out our Facebook data sync feature here or sign up for a Free Trial (it’s included!).

-What do you do if you don’t have a big enough database of emails, Facebook User IDs, or phone numbers to create your own Custom Audiences?
+What do you do if you don’t have a big enough database of emails to create your own Custom Audiences?

 You guessed it: Website Custom Audiences!
 This feature doesn’t require you to have any data about the users you want to target.
 All you have to do is wait for a user to visit your website.
 Thanks to a special tracking code – the Facebook Pixel – Facebook will recognize users and automatically add them to an Audience, making them ready to be re-targeted with advertising.